 - discolored skin around the affected area

-- angulation – the affected area may be bent at an unusual angle
+- protrusion of the affected area at an unusual angle

-- the patient is unable to put weight on the injured area
+- inability to put weight on the injured area

-- the affected bone or joint may have a grating sensation
+- a grating sensation in the affected bone or joint

-- if it is an open fracture, there may be bleeding
+- bleeding if it is an open fracture

 Bone healing is a

-Usually, the fractured bone area is immobilized for 2-8 weeks.
-The duration depends on which bone is affected and whether there are any complications, such as a blood supply problem or an infection.
+Fractures can take several weeks to several months to heal, depending on their severity.
+The duration is contingent on which bone has become affected and whether there are any complications, such as a blood supply problem or an infection.